SebastianKohler/ng22-ion9-ssr-starter/README.md

 # Angular 22 + Ionic 9 SSR starter

-This repository is a proof of concept for the target architecture of `digital-edition-frontend-ng`:
+This repository is a proof of concept demonstrating Angular 22 with Ionic 9 web components while retaining the following Angular application features:

 - Angular 22 with standalone bootstrap
 - zoneless change detection